-Lauren C. Templeton, 43, is a member of our Board of Directors.
+Lauren C. Templeton , 44, is a member of our Board.
 Ms. Templeton is founder and President of Templeton & Phillips Capital Management, LLC, a registered investment advisor and value investing boutique located in Chattanooga, Tennessee.
 Ms. Templeton serves as a director and member of the audit committee of Fairfax Financial Holdings Limited.
 She serves on the Board of Trustees, audit committee and endowment committee at the Baylor School and is a member of Rotary International, previously serving on the investment committee for the Rotary Foundation.
 Ms. Templeton serves on the Board of Overseers for the Atlas Economic Research Foundation.
-She is the founder and past president of the Southeastern Hedge Fund Association Inc.; was previously a member of the Board of Directors for the Memorial Hospital Foundation and the Finance Advisory Board of the University of Tennessee at Chattanooga; and served on the Chattanooga Area Chamber of Commerce Board of Directors.
+She is the founder and past president of the Southeastern Hedge Fund Association Inc.; was previously a member of the University of Tennessee at Chattanooga; and served on the Chattanooga Area Chamber of Commerce Board of Directors.
 Ms. Templeton is a member of the John M. Templeton Foundation, Templeton World Charities and the Templeton Religion Trust.
 She serves on the compensation committee for the John M. Templeton Foundation.
 Ms. Templeton is a resident of Lookout Mountain, Tennessee U.S.A.

-Sumit Maheshwari, 37, is a member of our Board of Directors.
-Mr. Maheshwari has been the Managing Director and Chief Executive Officer of Fairbridge since May 2018.
-Prior to this, Mr. Maheshwari was Vice President at Fairbridge and has been working at Fairbridge since July 2011.
-Prior to joining Fairbridge, Mr. Maheshwari worked with KPMG in India for 5 years in their audit and accounting advisory functions, specializing in Indian GAAP, U.S. GAAP and IFRS accounting standards.
-Mr. Maheshwari serves on the board of directors of many of the Company's and Fairfax's portfolio companies in India.
-He is a qualified Chartered Accountant, has completed the Post Graduate Programme in Management from the Indian School of Business, Hyderabad, and holds a Bachelors of Commerce degree from the University of Mumbai.
-Mr. Maheshwari is a resident of Mumbai, Maharashtra, India.
+Meetings Attended in 2020 5 of 5 BD Benjamin P. Watsa , 42, is a nominee for our Board.
+Mr. Watsa is the Chief Executive Officer of Marval Capital Ltd. and a sub advisor to Lissom Investment Management Inc. Mr. Watsa has been actively engaged in the investment industry for 18 years.
+He currently manages global small and mid cap. investments through pooled funds and a separately managed account using a concentrated, conservative, long term value approach.
+Prior to working in the investment management industry, Mr. Watsa spent five years in New York as an investment banker in the Financial Institutions Group at Banc of America Securities and at Cochran Caronia Waller.
+Mr. Watsa serves as a director of Dalton Kizuna Fund Ltd. and Dalton India Fund Ltd., sits on the advisory board of Impression Ventures, and serves as a director and Vice Chair of the Investment Committee for the Rideau Hall Foundation which supports the Office of the Governor General of Canada.
+Mr. Watsa holds a BA from Hillsdale College and a Chartered Investment Manager designation and is registered with the Ontario Securities Commission as a Portfolio Manager.
+He is a resident of Toronto, Ontario, Canada.
+Mr. Watsa is the son of V. Prem Watsa.
+Meetings Attended in 2020 N/A V. Prem Watsa , 70, has been the Chairman of our Board of Directors since 2015 and has been the Chairman and Chief Executive Officer of Fairfax Financial Holdings Limited since 1985.
+He has served as Vice Chairman of the Portfolio Advisor since September 2019 and served as Vice President of the Portfolio Advisor from July 1984 to September 2019.
+Mr. Watsa is also a director of BlackBerry Limited, and is a resident of Toronto, Ontario, Canada. $\frac{\text{Meetings Attended in 2020}}{5 \text{ of 5 BD}}$